 Should I Be Worried About Flying Ants?

-If you are finding flying ants inside your home, it is likely that those ants are carpenter ants.
+If you find flying ants inside your home, those ants are likely carpenter ants.

 What Damage Do Carpenter Ants Do?

 These pests are responsible for millions of dollars in property damage each year in the United States.
-They do not eat wood, but they chew galleries through it in order to establish their nests and build pathways to food sources.
+They do not eat wood, but they chew galleries to establish their nests and build pathways to food sources.
 These pockets and tunnels can weaken support structures and lead to sagging, warping, and bulging.

 Why Do I Have Carpenter Ants?

 This species of ant is attracted to decaying wood and moisture.

 If you store wood next to your home, you will invite these pests close to your exterior walls.
 Make sure firewood, construction materials, and other wood products are kept at least 15 feet from your home and that they are raised off the ground.

 If you store wood inside your home, carpenter ants can hitchhike into your home and take root.
 Be sure to store only what you will burn within 48 hours.